marbor92/portfolio/README.md

 # About me
   I've decided to change my professional life and enter the IT world.
   I am a graduate of studies "Software Tester" where I gained knowledge about software development and testing process, tests management, test automation and commercially used testing tools.
   Currently, I work on crowdsourcing platform - uTest.
-I perform manual tests for web and mobile apps.
+I perform manual tests of web and mobile apps.
 I've learned how to prepare clear bug reports and reviews for tested apps.
 In the meantime, I also develop my skills and knowledge by participating in webinars and courses.
   Previously, I worked for almost 4 years as a Product Engineer in the biggest Polish EMS provider.
 I gained experience in working with documentation and customer requirements.
 I was responsible for preparing production and test documentation.
 My daily tasks required working with tools: JIRA and Confluence.
 I was in constant contact with developers, reporting bugs in ERP systems and proposing new features.

 # Tech Stack